jangxx/openvr-battery-monitoring/README.md

 As soon as SteamVR is launched it will connect to it and monitor connected devices.
 Once SteamVR quits it will keep running and automatically re-connect once it's launched again.

+### Updating

+Simply delete the downloaded files, download the latest version and run them.
+The configuration is stored in `%localappdata%` and newer versions of the script are compatible with older versions of the configuration.

 ## Troubleshooting

 ### My device doesn't show up in the device list/is not tracked